OpenRouterTeam/openrouter-examples/README.md

-# LangChain.js / OpenRouter demo
+# OpenRouter Examples

+Use the `examples` folder in this repo to integrate different SDKs with OpenRouter.

+OpenRouter is an API that can be used with most AI SDKs, and has a very similar format to OpenAI's own API.

+Below, you can find different SDKs adapted to use OpenRouter.

+### npm openai

+Use [this example repo](/examples/openai/) to run the npm [openai](https://www.npmjs.com/package/openai) package using [OpenRouter](https://openrouter.ai).

+### LangChain.js

-Use this example repo to run [LangChain.js](https://github.com/hwchase17/langchainjs) scripts using [OpenRouter](https://openrouter.ai).
+Use [this example repo](/examples/langchain/) to run [LangChain.js](https://github.com/hwchase17/langchainjs) scripts using [OpenRouter](https://openrouter.ai).

 ## Changing models